deep-model/Data_Center_Utilization_of_Heterogenous_GPU_Clusters/README.md

 # [1] Introduction
 According to IBM, 90% of the world’s data has been created in the last two years and evidence suggests data
+creation is not slowing but increasing exponentially.
+Moreover, this increase in data creation and big data processing systems requirements of high performance in memory computing, has led to the development and use of advanced distributed computing techniques such as distributed-parallel computing, cloud computing, clustering, and high-performance computing integrated with heterogeneous computing infrastructures consisting of layered virtualization over multiple variations of concurrent CPU and GPU environments [33].

 In order to process big data at the rates and volumes mentioned, not only have new techniques been developed such as Spark, Hadoop, and MapReduce, but advances in distributed cloud computing and clustering have led to a hyperbolic expansion of data centers around the globe.
 Combined with parallel computing architectures of